GOVIND-RAM/assessment/README.md

-To start the server use the command npm start, if any issues are found regarding npm start use the command npm i to install node_modules and then use npm start
+To start the server use the command npm start, if any issues are found regarding npm start use the command npm install react-scripts and npm i to install node_modules and then use npm start

 The main features include: